Alexgoldman98/noteTakerHW11/README.md

 [Questions and Contact Information](#Questions-and-Contact-Information)

 ## Project Description
-This homework is a command line application that prompts the user to add team members to an array.
-Once all team members are added, the user is promted to finish building their team and an HTML containing cards with employee information is generated.

-## Installation
-N/A
+This homework is a notw taker app that allows users to store notes on their website using a local host.
+Their notes are saved on the database.
+They can add notes, delete notes, and view past notes.

 ## Usage Information
-Please run this application from your command line.

-## Contribution Guidelines
-N/A

-## Test Instructions
-To test this application, run npm run test from your command line
+Please host this app on your local 8080 server and run it on your browser.

 ### Questions and Contact Information
 Github: github.com/Alexgoldman98